 “I want to acknowledge the efforts of the Corps towards efficient service delivery to the Nigerian Army.
 I have taken special note of your reforms in the areas of administration of troops pay and allowances.

 “I am also aware of the pace set by the Nigerian Army Biometric Enrolment Exercise, which stands out as a model to other services and the nation at large.

 “I, therefore, sincerely believe that the expected benefits the participants will derive from this conference will drive home my vision for the Nigerian Army which is to have a professionally responsive Army in the discharge of its constitutional roles.”

-Source: Nigerian TribuneNigerian Tribune
+our website Source: Nigerian TribuneNigerian Tribune